 In addition to preparing the training room, you will also need to prepare yourself personally for the training session.

-- Alarm set on watch or cellphone or both (try and be at the training venue at least 30 minutes before to ensure that you are not late on training day).
+- Alarm set on your watch or cellphone or both (try and be at the training venue at least 30 minutes before to ensure that you are not late on a training day).

 - Carry a bottle of water (to moisten your throat during training in case it gets dry as you present).

 - I recommend having a batch of business cards printed to hand to anyone who might want one.